Connect with others who understand.

 Will we ever see a cure for multiple sclerosis?
 That’s one of the most frequently asked questions — and topics of conversation — among people living with this disease.
 “I’m so tired of feeling this way every day,” said one member of MyMSTeam.
 “I wish MS had a cure.”
 Another commented, “Praying that a cure for this disability is found in my lifetime!”

-Although researchers have more insights into possible causes of MS, we’re still a long way off from a cure, according to Dr. Aaron Boster.
-A board-certified neurologist and president of The Boster Center for Multiple Sclerosis in Columbus, Ohio, Dr. Boster also has a YouTube channel covering many aspects of treating and living with MS.
+Although neuroscience researchers have more insights into possible causes of MS, we’re still a long way off from a cure, according to Dr. Aaron Boster.
+A board-certified neurologist and president of The Boster Center for Multiple Sclerosis in Columbus, Ohio, Dr. Boster also has a YouTube channel with a full video library that covers many aspects of treating and living with MS.

-Thanks to these advances, MS will eventually become a “boring” chronic disease, Dr. Boster predicted.
-Like diabetes, MS would be managed with diet, lifestyle modifications, and medications.
+Thanks to these advances, MS is becoming a manageable chronic disease, Dr. Boster said.
+Like diabetes, MS may not be curable, but it can be managed with diet, lifestyle modifications, and medications.

 Closer to a Cure: Breakthrough Therapies for MS

 MS is thought to occur when the body’s immune system attacks the central nervous system (CNS), causing inflammation that damages the myelin sheath, a protective coating around nerves of the brain and spinal cord.
-This neurological (nerve) damage disrupts the signals those nerves send to other parts of the body, causing common MS symptoms such as difficulty walking, spasticity, muscle weakness, fatigue, and cognitive fog.
+This neurological (nerve) damage disrupts the signals those nerves send to other parts of the body, causing common MS symptoms such as:

-Health experts believe that stopping inflammation is the key to stopping the disease in its tracks.
-In his interview with MyMSTeam, Dr. Boster identified three treatment types under development that are important steps toward improved quality of life — and possibly a cure.
-These are disease-modifying therapies (DMTs), remyelination treatment, and neuroprotective therapies.
+Health experts believe that stopping inflammation is the key to stopping MS in its tracks.
+Dr. Boster identified three treatment types under development that are important steps toward improved quality of life — and possibly a cure:

 Disease-Modifying Therapies